‘Conflict of interest’ concerns derail Eastern Cape judicial interviews

 “It is incredibly important that the courts are recognised as places where justice is done, but also where the litigants are treated with respect, and where they understand their rights and what is unfolding.”

-Pressed on the death penalty and the call by many for it to be reinstituted, she said she recognised the escalation in crime in South Africa that underpinned these calls.
+Pressed on the death penalty and the call by many for it to be reinstituted, she said she recognised the escalation in crime in SA that underpinned these calls.

 “But I believe the penalties we have are adequate and in line with our constitution,” she said.

-Law Society of South Africa representative Maboku Mangena said he was impressed by Collett’s replies to the questions.
+Law Society of SA representative Maboku Mangena said he was impressed by Collett’s replies to the questions.

 “With people like you, there is hope for our country,” Mangena told her.